neymoura/streaming-machine/DOCKER-README.md

-# A RMTP streaming ready image with demo content with ffmpeg
+# A RMTP streaming ready image with demo content using ffmpeg

 This docker image is targeted to provide ready streaming content along with ffmpeg.